WJDigby/catscan/README.md

 For Nmap XML files, Catscan will scan all hosts in the XML that are listening on ports specified on the command line (defaults 80 and 443).

+When using the fuzzy hashes feature, the Python ssdeep library calculates hash values, while the JavaScript ssdeep library compares selected hashes within the HTML report.
+Note that the similarity ratio produced by ssdeep.js seems more generous than the ssdeep C libraries or Python implementation (I opened an issue [here](https://github.com/cloudtracer/ssdeep.js/issues/1)) but it still provides a basis for comparison.

+To compare site cotent based on fuzzy hashes, copy and paste or type a URI from the "All hosts" table into the "URI:" bar under the "Fuzzy Hash Comparisons" table, set a threshold with the dropdown, and click "Compare Fuzzy Hashes."
+This table only appears when you execute Catscan with the -f / --fuzzy option.

 # Examples:

 Scan a list of hosts from a text file on ports 80 and 443: